My Collection Progression for 2019

-In an effort to minimize distractions I am posting here publicly my collecting goals for the 2019 year.
+In an effort to minimize distractions I am posting here publicly my collection progression for the 2019 year.
 The purpose is to help me prioritize my collecting, does this mean that I will not relapse into another distracting episode?
 No.

 Next to baseball – football is my favorite sport.
 Growing up with the Monsters of the Midway and getting bit by the 1985 Super Bowl Champions bug at the impressionable age of 15 left its mark of influence on me and I’ve been an NFL fan ever since.

 4) 2000 Fleer Greats of the Game – Baseball – Autographs

-At the turn of the century when the concept of on card autograph’s was fairly new, Fleer took the hobby by storm with this 93 card set.
+At the turn of the century when the concept of on-card autographs was fairly new, Fleer took the hobby by storm with this 93 card set.
 I remember specific card shows that were buzzing with collectors in search of these cards.

 Then I sent him an email with my final offer and he never responded.
-After that it seems like I lost some steam for this one.
+After that, it seems like I lost some steam for this one.
 Also, I was distracted by one of those little squirrels again and diverted my attention to Topps Living Set – just the HOFer’s of course.

 As of the date of this post I still only have 19 of the 93 cards needed for this set.

 3) PSA Set Registry: Michael Jordan Basic Set